Will Possession of a Weapon Make My Crime More Serious?

 The answer is very simple.
-Yes, possession of a fire arm, either on your person or in close proximity during a commission of a crime will make the crime and crimes charge much more serious and can severely enhance the penalties that you can face.
-Using a weapon or having possession of a weapon during a commission of a crime always makes matters much, much, much worse.
-It’s essential that you have an experienced defense lawyer to represent you if you’re charged with possession of a fire arm during the commission of a felony, which is almost always a separate offense in addition to the actual offense and very often, as I have seen through the years, even if you have a fire arm in the trunk of your car, and let’s say a crime is committed in the main park, or if you have a gun in your bedroom and a crime is committed in your main part of your house, or in a boat or whatever, you get charged with having possession of a fire arm during commission of a felony.
-When really, the fire arm was there, but you really didn’t use it in furtherance of the felony in any way.
-So it’s critically important that you have an experienced criminal defense lawyer to represent you to hopefully get those charges thrown out.
-If not, you’ll pay the price for it.
-So call us.
-We can help you.
+Yes, possession of a firearm, either on your person or in close proximity, during the commission of a crime will make the crime and crimes charged much more serious and can severely enhance the penalties that you can face.
+Using a weapon or having possession of a weapon during the commission of a crime always makes matters much, much, much worse.
+It's essential that you have an experienced criminal defense lawyer to represent you if you're charged with possession of a firearm during the commission of a felony, which is almost always a separate offense in addition to the actual offense.
+And very often, as I have seen through the years, even if you have a firearm in the trunk of your car, and let's say a crime is committed in the main part, or if you have a gun in your bedroom and a crime is committed in your main part of your house or in a boat or whatever, you get charged with having possession of a firearm during commission of a felony, when really the firearm was there, but you really didn't use it in furtherance of the felony in any way.
+So it's critically important that you have an experienced criminal defense lawyer to represent you, to hopefully get those charges thrown out.
+If not, you'll pay the price for it.
+So call us, we can help you.